30,000 visitors from 90 countries!

 This is also reflected on the commercial side, with sales to collectors from five continents – proof that the fair is reaching well beyond the regional context.
 One of the keys to this success is undoubtedly its capacity for renewal, as evidenced by the new Focus section, which this year showcased the young Brussels scene.

-All the while, Luxembourg Art Week has deepened its local commitment by renewing its partnerships with numerous institutions in the region such as Casino Luxembourg – Forum d’art contemporain, which contributed the off-site installation No-Man’s-Land by the Belgian artist Arnaud Eubelen.
+All the while, Luxembourg Art Week has deepened its local commitment by renewing its partnerships with numerous institutions in the region such as Casino Luxembourg – Forum d’art contemporain, which contributed to the off-site installation No-Man’s-Land by the Belgian artist Arnaud Eubelen.
 This also extends to our new collaboration with the Rotondes in the framework of the LEAP – Luxembourg Encouragement for Artists Prize, which underlines the role of Luxembourg Art Week as a major driving force behind the regional cultural dynamic, and to our programme of exclusive guided tours that enabled participants to take a look behind the scenes of Luxembourg’s flagship institutions, including the National Museum of History and Art and the National Audiovisual Centre (CNA).

 The Collectors’ Guide published in collaboration with Creutz & Partners, for which 15 couples of collectors of Luxembourgish nationality or based in Luxembourg opened the doors of their homes to us, tops off a broad and varied cultural offer that is the cornerstone of the fair’s growing popularity.